Written in collaboration with Andy Bryant, Podiatrist.

 Will Barefoot Shoes Fix My Bunions?

 So if I stop wearing pointy-toed shoes and start wearing foot-shaped shoes, my bunions will go away?
 Not exactly!
-Barefoot shoes have a natural foot shape to them that doesn’t squish the big toe, and Andy has seen numerous cases of bunions improving over time simply by switching to this type of footwear.
+Barefoot shoes have a natural foot shape to them that doesn’t squish the toes, and Andy has seen numerous cases of bunions improving over time simply by switching to this type of footwear.
 But unfortunately “fixing” a bunion is not often so straightforward.

-When the big toe joint changes its position to form a bunion, the muscles, tendons and ligaments in the area also change.
+When the big or little toe joint changes its position to form a bunion, the muscles, tendons and ligaments in the area also change.
 They might get tighter, weaker, stronger, or looser.
 So addressing these soft tissue changes alongside better footwear and lifestyle choices is a more holistic approach to improving your bunions.

 What To Do About Your Bunion